WordPress and Blogging Glossary

-Published: A post which is available for public and accessible to anyone
+Published: A post that is available for the public and accessible to anyone

-Draft: Describes a post which is saved as unfinished (incomplete) version and is not accessible by your visitors
+Draft: Describes a post that is saved as an unfinished (incomplete) version and is not accessible by your visitors

-Auto-draft: Drafts which are automatically created by WordPress while you’re writing a post
+Auto-draft: Drafts that are automatically created by WordPress while you’re writing a post

 Private: Accessible only to administrators

-Future: Used for scheduled posts which will be automatically published on specific time/date
+Future: Used for scheduled posts which will be automatically published on a specific time/date